Dagmawi-Kebede/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ./12-combinations , prints all possible combinations of two letters, except oo. letters are lower cases, from a to z.

 ./13-print_float , prints a number with two decimal places.
 The number will be stored in the environment variable NUM.

+./100-decimal_to_hexadecimal , converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL.

+./101-rot13 , encodes and decodes text using the rot13 encryption.

+./102-odd , prints every other line from the input, starting with the first line.

+./103-water_and_stir , Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+WATER is in base water and STIR is in base stir.
+The result should be in base bestchol.